andraugust/andraugust.github.io/classical-mechanics.md

 It's the total energy, and it's conserved.
 Note that if $$L$$ depended explicitly on time, then the system would not be time-translation invariant and its energy would change by an amount $$\partial L / \partial t$$.

 $$H$$ is called the _Hamiltonian_ and it's yet another way to encode or represent a system.
 But like the Lagrangian it isn't a dynamical equation which defines a trajectory, for that we have the EL equation.
 Does the Hamiltonian have its own version of the EL equation?
-To find out let's do what we tend to do to new things: compute their differential.
+To find out let's do what we tend to do with new things: compute their differential.

 $$